AMS-Simons Travel Grants

 - Hotel – Receipt must show traveler's name and payment.
 If a hotel stay will cost more than US\$250 per night, please seek pre-approval from AMS staff.

 - Meals – Food will be reimbursed at (a maximum of) a flat per diem of \$50 per full day of travel, no matter what the location (note that first and last day of travel are reimbursed at \$37.50).
 Therefore receipts will not be submitted for reimbursement of food.
-Number of allowable days is usually proven with a flight receipt; if none is present, dates approved on the original Mentor form will be used.
+Number of allowable days is proven with a flight, train, or hotel receipt.
 Meal per diem allowances will only be paid for trips that included overnight stays.

 - Every receipt must show proof of payment by the traveler and if the receipt shows a different name, proof of repayment to that person must be attached.
 If receipts are not in English, you must clearly state what each receipt is for.

 - The trip should be reimbursed in the same year it was taken.

-- If the itinerary is complicated (multiple countries and currencies), please include a breakdown of all the expenses and what currencies they are in and label each receipt.
+- If the itinerary is complicated (multiple countries and currencies), please include a breakdown of all the expenses and what currencies they are in and label each receipt clearly.